mumoshu/versapack/README.md

 $ git add anydep.yaml anydep.lock
 ```

-Note that you shouldn't commit `vendor/anydep/<pkg name>` into the repository, but instaed do run `anydep ensure` to restore all the dependencies listed in the lock file:
+Note that you are not necessarily required to commit `vendor/anydep/<pkg name>` into the repository.
+Just run `anydep ensure` to restore all the dependencies listed in the lock file:

 ```
 $ anydep ensure